<< Back

 Delta of Venus - Anaïs Nin

 Similarly unfinished.
 FOUL.
 Not unfinished because of the foulness I think I just lost interest.
-I was joking I should start reading erotica to get me back into reading and then I just got back into reading without it so... will probably revisit and finish for historical value at least.
+I was joking I should start reading erotica to get me back into reading and then I rediscovered my passion without it so... will probably revisit and finish for historical value at least.

 The Left Hand of Darkness - Ursula K. Le Guin

-My year of Ursula K. Le Guin ♡ Started a couple months ago with The Dispossessed and have been slowly digesting more and more of her work as guided by S3yd.
-Her philosophy on the novel as a thought experiment really resonates with me!!
+My year of Ursula K. Le Guin ♡ Started a couple months ago with The Dispossessed and have been slowly digesting more and more of her work as recommended to me by dear friend S3yd.
+Her philosophy on the novel as a thought experiment really resonates with me!
 Writing in this one is gorgeous as usual.
 Most of my criticisms or places where I percieve the execution of the thought experiment to have fallen short were addressed in Is Gender Necessary?
 Redux.
-Have been stumbling into a lot of writing recently around the concept of denial and belief and how sometimes the pointed absence of something perpetuates that thing as much as its intentional presence-- for example, how atheism relies on and perpetuates the concept of God just as much as faith does.
+Have been stumbling into a lot of writing recently around the concept of denial and belief and how sometimes the pointed absence of something perpetuates that thing as much as its intentional presence-- for example, how atheism relies on and perpetuates the concept of God just as much as faith does (I have since changed my mind on this sentence but in the spirit of Le Guin, leaving it!).
 Treatment of gender in this book was much of the same to me.
 Again though I think my frustrations that more liberties weren't taken (with gender and sex and sexuality and societal form and government or lack thereof and etc etc) have already been posthumously addressed.
 But more importantly, if Le Guin weren't such a COWARD they would have explored each others' bodies in that tent.
 I'm sorry Le Guin I should have never said that

 One Hundred Years of Solitude - Gabriel García Márquez